rodneyshupe/Cookbook/Recipes/PicklesAndPreserves/CannedSalsaVerde.rst

 ----------

 1. Have jars ready for canning, sterilized and hot.
-2. Preheat oven to 500 degrees F. Place 3/4 of the chopped tomatillos on a baking sheet, reserve remaining 1/4.
+2. Preheat oven to 500F.
+Place 3/4 of the chopped tomatillos on a baking sheet, reserve remaining 1/4.
 Roast in the oven for about 20 minutes or until they are slightly charred and their juices are seeping out.